 - d) This strategy invests in both domestic and international natural resources and real estate funds.
 These funds are fund of funds, except one, that cannot generally be redeemed and liquidity is expected in the form of distributions from the funds when the underlying assets are sold over the life of the partnerships, which is estimated to be over the next 12+ years.
-Unfunded commitments were \$2,887,887 and \$4,395,714 for 2017 and 2016, respectively. - e) Redeemable multi-strategy hedge funds include one fund (\$5.6M) that engages primarily in event driven investments and in the securities of issuers that are experiencing financial distress which is redeemable quarterly.
-These funds also include one fund of funds (\$6.5M) that invests in long/short term offshore hedge funds and one fund of funds (\$5.1M) that invests in long/short and absolute return hedge funds.
-Both of these funds comprise a series of share classes which are redeemable in one or three year intervals. - f) Non-redeemable multi-strategy hedge includes a fund (\$1.1M) that invests in bank holding company stock and debt auctioned by the U.S. Department of Treasury under the Trouble Asset Relief Program ("TARP") and small position (less than \$0.1M) in a pool of private investments.
+Unfunded commitments were \$3,737,770 and \$2,887,887 for 2018 and 2017, respectively. - e) Redeemable multi-strategy hedge funds include one fund (\$5.8M) that engages primarily in event driven investments and in the securities of issuers that are experiencing financial distress which is redeemable quarterly.
+These funds also include one fund of funds (\$6.1M) that invests in long/short term offshore hedge funds and one fund of funds (\$4.8) that invests in long/short and absolute return hedge funds.
+Both of these funds comprise a series of share classes which are redeemable in three year intervals. - f) Non-redeemable multi-strategy hedge includes a fund (\$1M) that invests in bank holding company stock and debt auctioned by the U.S. Department of Treasury under the Trouble Asset Relief Program ("TARP") and small position (less than \$0.1M) in a pool of private investments.
 The proceeds from both of these funds will be distributed as the underlying investments are sold.
 In addition, this strategy includes one hedge fund drawdown vehicle.
-This fund (\$.4M) has a lockup period of 5 years from its 2017 commitment date, with an unfunded commitment of \$1.6M for 2017. - g) This strategy invests in royalty interests primarily in natural gas fields in the continental United States.
+This fund (\$.6M) has a lockup period of 5 years from its 2017 commitment date, with unfunded commitments of \$1.4M and \$1.6M for 2018 and 2017, respectively. - g) This strategy invests in royalty interests primarily in natural gas fields in the continental United States.
 These investments cannot be redeemed and distributions are received quarterly as royalty interest is generated.
-Unfunded commitments were \$0 for 2017 and 2016. - h) This fund invests in intermediate and long-term United States Government bonds. - i) This emerging markets fund seeks exposure to currencies of emerging market countries by investing in money market instruments, including short-duration currency forwards and local currency debt.
+Unfunded commitments were \$0 for 2018 and 2017. - h) This fund invests in intermediate and long-term United States Government bonds. - i) This emerging markets fund seeks exposure to currencies of emerging market countries by investing in money market instruments, including short-duration currency forwards and local currency debt.
 Currency forwards are the predominant investments and typically represent 60-70% of the portfolio.

-Subsequent to year-end, the Foundation invested \$1,500,000 in two existing equities funds and sold partial interests, valued at \$4,500,000, in two other equities funds and a bond fund.
-Additionally, the Foundation executed an investment commitment of \$1,000,000 with a new private real estate fund and paid capital calls of approximately \$1,500,000 on investment commitments.
+Subsequent to year-end, the Foundation invested \$4,500,000 in a new global equities fund and sold all interests, valued at \$5,200,000, in a global equities fund and partial interests, valued at \$4,000,000, in four equities funds and a bond fund.
+The Foundation also executed an investment commitment \$3,500,000 with a new Chinese equities fund, of which \$2,100,000 in capital calls were drawn down.
+Additionally, the Foundation executed an investment commitment of \$1,000,000 with a new venture capital fund and paid capital calls of approximately \$2,000,000 on alternative investment commitments.